NOAA-EMC/UPP/docs/AddNewVariable.rst

             This flat file (instead of the xml file) is read in by UPP as it was much faster to read a text file than an xml file.

-2. Define the new field: RQSTFLD.F

-    This file contains a list of all possible fields to be output by UPP, corresponding Grib1 key-word character strings, UPP ID (Index) for internal code, and Grib1 IDs.
-Note that as of December 2020, EMC removed the Grib1 option from its repository as part of its re-reginnering effort.
-Users will continue to use UPP ID (Index) for defining the new variable to be added.
-However, the character string and Grib1 ID in RQSTFLD.F will no longer be used by UPP.

-3. Allocate the field: ALLOCATE.f
+2. Allocate the field: ALLOCATE.f

     This file is the instantiation or allocation of the variable.
 Note that the variables are defined based on the parallel processing capability of UPP - use an example from the file.

-4. Deallocate the field: DEALLOCATE.f
+3. Deallocate the field: DEALLOCATE.f

     All good programmers give back their resources when they are done.
 Please update this routine to return your resource to the system.

-5. Declare the new variable: VRBLS2D_mod.f, VRBLS3D_mod.f, or VRBLS4D_mod.f
+4. Declare the new variable: VRBLS2D_mod.f, VRBLS3D_mod.f, or VRBLS4D_mod.f

     The variable is declared in one of these modules defining files depending on its dimension.

-6. Read model output if necessary: INITPOST_GFS_NETCDF_PARA.f (current operational netcdf output with GFS V16), INITPOST_NETCDF.f (LAM FV3 netcdf)
+5. Read model output if necessary: INITPOST_GFS_NETCDF_PARA.f (current operational netcdf output with GFS V16), INITPOST_NETCDF.f (LAM FV3 netcdf)

     Check first to see if all variables needed to derive your new variable are already available in UPP.
 If not, you will need to use one of these files for reading the model output files.
 The appropriate one will need to be chosen based on the model and model output format.

-7. Add to appropriate routine for filling the new variable: e.g. SURFCE.f, MDLFLD.f, MDL2P.f, etc
+6. Add to appropriate routine for filling the new variable: e.g. SURFCE.f, MDLFLD.f, MDL2P.f, etc

     This is the place where you will derive your new variable and then fill the Grib2 array with the data to be written out later on.

-8. Build or rebuild the code for changes to take effect before running your UPP run script.
+7. Build or rebuild the code for changes to take effect before running your UPP run script.

 **Example Procedure: Steps for adding a new variable ‘TG3’**